axiom-org/axiom.org/src/docs/storing-user-data.md

 While buckets are often created by individual applications, the user maintains control.
 For example, you can delete this bucket from the CLI when you are done with this sample application.
-To list all buckets you are using, run:
+To list all buckets you are using, run [axiom get-buckets](#docs-cli-axiom-get-buckets):

 ```bash
 axiom get-buckets
 ```

-Then you can delete any you are not using with:
+Then you can delete any you are not using with [axiom delete-bucket](#docs-cli-axiom-delete-bucket):

 ```bash
 axiom delete-bucket <full-name>